Hitesh1326/Secrets/README.md

 # Secrets
-<p>A Full Stack Web Application in which user can post anonymously a message.
+<p>A Full Stack Web Application in which the user can post a message anonymously.
 It has Salt and Hashing based user login/register system.
 Also, it demonstrates the use of Passport.js which allows the user to Sign In/Up by Google authentication.
 The application is built using EJS at frontend and Node.js & MongoDB at the backend.</p>